 You can use a chip brush for this.

-Simply apply the paint either long way around the shade or short, up and down strokes, making your way around the shade.
+Simply apply the paint either a long way around the shade or short, up-and-down strokes, making your way around the shade.

 Do make sure your paint is not too thick and try to apply evenly.